The Basic Ground Rules For Walking The Talk In My World. And Maybe Yours Too.

 But I wanted to work with them.
 And the reason I wanted to work with them was because they needed help.
 And I wanted to help them.

-So I made a deal with some of them for things like deferred payment or conditional payment.
+So I made a deal with some of them for things like deferred payment or conditional payment or breaking up fees into smaller monthly payments.
 Whatever it took.

 I didn’t do this because I was desperate for work.
-I’ve been pretty fortunate in that regard, I did it because I liked them, thought they had a good idea and were working hard to make it a success.
+I’ve been pretty fortunate in that regard.
+And I really only made these kinds of arrangements with people I believed could actually succeed, because they had a good idea and were working hard to make it a success.

 Ergo, I got into the helping business.